anujs3/omenu/README.md

 ## How It Works

 This application is running on a Flask server and uses Twilio's Programmable SMS API to send messages directly to your phone.
+All of it is deployed on Heroku.